Lizzie Lloyd reviews the immersive multimedia experience of Tom Cardew‘s Love Hangover at the G39 gallery in Cardiff.

 Cardew handles his avatar with humour but also sensitivity.
 Importantly, he doesn’t characterise the digital as unreal, pitting it against an idealised version of the human.
 This digital figure, like the installation as a whole, is full of foible: disorganisation, embarrassment, awkwardness, melancholy.
 It’s genuinely touching.
 I’m struck by how much I warm to, even empathise with, the various iterations of this depressed white office worker in the throes of a mid-life crisis.
 Like Ricky Gervais’ David Brent, CGI guy makes me wince.
 But beneath his desperation to communicate, to impress, to befriend, is a sense of ultimate insignificance that feels familiar.
 It’s the small things that get us through though, singing along to our favourite tune, say.
 One by one the screens turn black in time with the music, Love Hangover fades out and I emerge from the storeroom slash exhibition, humming to myself.

-Love Hangover is on at G39 in Cardiff until July 13th.
+Love Hangover, an exhibition by Tom Cardew is on at G39 in Cardiff until July 13th.